Sharma-IT/Oncore-Payroll-Automation/README.md

 # Oncore Payroll Automation

- This Cypress test suite automates the process of submitting the weekly payroll timesheet for all weekdays (Monday to Friday) on payroll sites powered by Oncore.
+This Cypress test suite automates the process of submitting your weekly payroll timesheet for all weekdays on payroll sites powered by Oncore.
 The suite includes a test case for adding timesheet entries for each weekday and submitting the timesheet.

 ## Table of Contents